 I have a PhD in Literature and used to work in tertiary education management and in print publishing as a writer, editor and publishing manager.
-I’ve completed the transition from the print to the online world, and now work in the areas of electronic publishing, online communications and marketing, and social networking.
+I’ve completed the transition from the print to the online world, and now work in the areas of electronic publishing, online communications and marketing, and social media.

-In maintaining Fitzroyalty I’m motivated by the utility of social media, particularly in encouraging local residents to communicate through blogs and forums, and the hyperlocal potential of information aggregation.
+In maintaining Fitzroyalty I’m motivated by the utility of social media, particularly in encouraging local residents to communicate through blogs and forums, and the potential of hyperlocal information aggregation.

 In my view, the previously distinct areas of publishing, marketing and promotions, public relations and communications are converging online.
 New media and social media are names given to the strategies, techniques and ideas driving online communications and the changing relationships between content creators and content consumers.